Even Adele knew that Beyonce's 'Lemonade' was different and here's why

 The Grammy Awards opened with a somber "Hello" from Adele.
-But Beyoncé had another song to sing—one that's represents something that Black America has reckoned with for centuries.
+But Beyoncé had another song to sing—one that represents what Black America has reckoned with for centuries.

-Despite coming into this year's ceremony as the heavy favorite, the expectant mother of twins lost Album of the Year, the prize instead going to the British chanteuse whose vocal stylings are admittedly rooted in the Black traditions of R&B and Soul music.
+Despite coming into this year's ceremony as the heavy favorite, the expectant mother of twins lost Album of the Year, the prize instead going to the British chanteuse whose vocal style is admittedly rooted in the black traditions of R&B and Soul music.

-It was as clear as day, at the end of music's "biggest night," that Adele knew how the album-film "Lemonade" made her "black friends" feel, even though it seemed evident that she didn't understand just how much this work meant to Black people and others.
+It was as clear as day, at the end of music's "biggest night," that Adele knew how the album-film "Lemonade" made her "black friends" feel, even though she came under criticism for not understanding just how much this work meant to black people collectively.

 And she did.

 During her performance and first acceptance speech of the evening, Beyoncé lifted her golden voice.
-In doing so, she uplifted the spirits of Americans of all stripes, all while centering her artistic imagery in Blackness.
+In doing so, she lifted up the spirits of Americans of all stripes, all while centering her artistic imagery in blackness.

 And as the ages-old idiom goes: When you're served lemons, you make lemonade anyhow.